Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

   ORDER BY Total_Sales DESC;
   ```
   <img width="392" alt="SQ fi" src="https://github.com/user-attachments/assets/9ca44457-466c-455f-b334-3891debb0b33" />

+  ### Insight on Analysis

+The analysis identified Emily Phan, Jasper Kasipu, Greg Tawira, Dennis Ken, and Karen Kalisi as among the most valuable customers based on total sales and repeat purchases.
+These customers consistently purchase high-value items, including copiers and tech equipment such as Polycom ViewStation and Canon PC 940 Copiers.

+### Relevance to Dataset & Project

+This finding supports the project's objective to understand customer value and behaviour, helping KMS identify its top revenue contributors.
+It also shows which products drive loyalty and profitability.

+### Potential Next Steps & Recommendation

+- Build loyalty programs targeting these high-value customers.

+- Offer exclusive deals or early product access to retain and reward them.

+- Use customer profiles to find and target similar buyers.

+- Ensure these high-performing products remain well-stocked and promoted.

+---

 7. Which small business customer had the highest sales?